Kyrillos-Gaber/DeliveringServiceApi/README.md

-I apologize for the confusion earlier.
-The previous README file was also written in Markdown language, but it did not display properly due to a formatting issue.
-Here's the updated README file in Markdown language:

 # Delivery Handling Service

 The Delivery Handling Service is a project that enables users to manage deliveries efficiently.
 The primary purpose of this project is to provide an easy-to-use and reliable delivery handling system for businesses.